Heatstroke – Know the Signs!

 Also keep an eye out for sunburn too – lighter coated dogs are more likely to suffer from sunburn.
 You can use suncream to protect your dog.
 Ears and noses are the most vulnerable areas.
 If you need to treat for sunburn you can use zinc cream (baby barrier cream).

-ALL advice contained on this page is not in place of a vets.
+ALL advice contained in this article is not in place of a vets advice.